Differences between Securities and commercial papers as per Kuwait legislations

 • Rights from pension funds to beneficiaries

-Kuwaiti Commercial Companies Law allows the release of check amount on sight even if the date written on the check has not come yet.
-A check must be withdrawn to a bank and the amount must be available on the account in bank at the time of issuing the check otherwise it is considered a crime of issuing a check against no balance.
+Kuwaiti Commercial Companies Law allows the release of the check amount on sight even if the date written on the check has not come yet.
+A check must be withdrawn to a bank, and the amount must be available on the account in the bank at the time of issuing the check; otherwise, it is considered a crime to issue a check against no balance.

 The penalty of check against no balance has become a misdemeanor under law No. 84 issued in 2003.
-However, the legislators give the check a legal protection.
-Legislators consider that just signature on the check even without balance available at the drawee’s bank shall deem it as legal check regardless of the drawer’s intention.
-Thus the check was and is still a tool of payment like cash in commercial transactions
+However, the legislators give the check legal protection.
+Legislators consider that just a signature on the check, even without a balance available at the drawee’s bank, shall deem it as a legal check regardless of the drawer’s intention.
+Thus, the check was and is still a tool of payment like cash in commercial transactions

-The bill is the oldest types of financial securities.
-It is a commercial paper that include a written unconditional order with specific date issued by the drawer (the bill issuer) by which another party (drawee) undertakes to pay a certain amount of money to a third party (beneficiary) on sight.
-The transaction parties of a bill may be two or three parties.
+The bill is the oldest type of financial security.
+It is a commercial paper that includes a written unconditional order with a specific date issued by the drawer (the bill issuer) by which another party (drawee) undertakes to pay a certain amount of money to a third party (beneficiary) on sight.
+The transaction parties of a bill maybe two or three parties.

-The promissory note is a type of financial papers.
+The promissory note is a type of financial paper.
 It is an unconditional instrument issued as per the information stipulated under law by the drawer (the issuer) to pay to another party (drawee) a certain amount of money.
-The transaction parties of promissory note are two only.
+The transaction parties of the promissory note are two only.

 Trust Receipt is a commercial paper in transactions.
 Law considers trust receipt as a deposit contract where the amount mentioned in the receipt is handed over to the debtor by way of deposit or trust.
 The debtor shall pay the amount to its owner on demand or at the date specified in the receipt.

-At maturity date, if the debtor or the nominee has not paid back the amount, he shall be considered dishonest and shall be punished as honesty violator.
+At the maturity date, if the debtor or the nominee has not paid back the amount, he shall be considered dishonest and shall be punished as an honest violator.

 Legal proceedings to be taken by the creditor for judicial collection of commercial papers